andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-LLM-Autonomous-Driving](https://github.com/IrohXu/Awesome-Multimodal-LLM-Autonomous-Driving) - [WACV 2024 Survey Paper] Multimodal Large Language Models for Autonomous Driving.
 - [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
-- [awesome-phd](https://github.com/EdwinSamar/awesome-phd) - Curated list of awesome advice, tips, and resources to prepare for PhD/grad school.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-object-SLAM](https://github.com/520xyxyzq/awesome-object-SLAM) - A curated list of Object SLAM papers and resources.
 - [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.